AI-sandbox/MergeGenome/readmes/README_3_clean_vcf_files.md

 * -r, --reference LIST, Paths to reference .vcf files with data for for a single chromosome each (optional).
 * -o, --output-folder PATH, Path to output folder (required).
 Note: make sure a '/' appears at the end of the output folder.
 * -s, --remove-sample-ID-query LIST, Sample IDs or substring of sample IDs to remove from the query (optional).
-* -s, --remove-sample-ID-reference LIST, Sample IDs or substring of sample IDs to remove from the reference (optional).
+* -t, --remove-sample-ID-reference LIST, Sample IDs or substring of sample IDs to remove from the reference (optional).
 * -a, --remove-ambiguous-snps-query, To remove (or not) ambiguous SNPs from the query (optional).
 * -b, --remove-ambiguous-snps-reference, To remove (or not) ambiguous SNPs from the reference (optional).
 * -f, --correct-snp-flips, To correct (or not) SNP flips in the query with respect to the reference (optional).